 We completed various acquisitions in 2008 which were not material individually or in the aggregate.
-Additional contingent purchase price ("earn-out") will be paid if certain acquisitions achieve predetermined profitability targets.
-The total purchase price for these acquisitions was \$67.7 million, including \$3.5 million in earn-outs that were recorded during the first quarter of 2009.
-There were no acquisitions in the first quarter of 2009.
-Our consolidated balance sheets include preliminary allocations of the purchase price to the assets acquired and liabilities assumed based on estimates of fair value, pending completion of final valuation and purchase price adjustments.
+Additional contingent purchase price ("earn-out") has been and will be paid if certain acquisitions achieve predetermined profitability targets.
+The total purchase price for these acquisitions was \$68.9 million, including \$4.7 million in earn-outs that were recorded during the nine months of 2009.
+There were no acquisitions for the nine months ended September 30, 2009.
 The results of operations of these acquisitions are included in our consolidated financial statements from their respective acquisition dates.